code-423n4/2023-05-maia-findings/data/0x11singh99-G.md

 https://github.com/code-423n4/2023-05-maia/blob/main/src/rewards/rewards/FlywheelGaugeRewards.sol#L179C11-L193C16

 Recommended Changes: Cache `paginationOffset` and `nextCycleQueuedRewards` into stack variables and make a extra copy of one of those 1 to having initial value whenever read needed before updation and finally write them into state variables at last.
-It can save 2 Unnecessary SSTORE opcodes and 1 SLOAD.
+It can save extra SSTORE and SLOAD opcodes.

 ```diff
 118:  if (currentCycle <= lastCycle) revert CycleError();